tdzienniak/deCasteljau/README.md

 JavaScript implementation of de Casteljau algorithm.
 It can do some very useful things at the moment:
-- calculate coordinates of any point at the curve
+- calculate coordinates of any point on the curve
 - divide Bezier into two separate curves with given ratio

 By the way, it's tiny (less than 0.3KB minified).